AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 1. Tap or click the **Create** button at the top-right of the console.

-1. The **New Content Fragment** dialog opens where you can  start creating a new Content Fragment. **Location** is automatically populated with where the new content will be saved.
+1. The **New Content Fragment** dialog box opens where you can start creating a new Content Fragment. **Location** is automatically populated with where the new content is saved.

 1. In the **Content Fragment model** drop-down, select the **Adventure** Content Fragment model you created previously.